 A dish that needs no introduction, satay is a delicious marinated meat that is skewered on wooden sticks and grilled over charcoal fire.
 The smoky and rich flavours go well with peanuts, ketupats, cucumbers and onions.

 If we were not under lockdown, you would see roadside stalls selling Lemang during the month of Ramadhan.
 Lemang is sticky rice that is encased in bamboo and cooked over an open flame.
 This sumptuous meal goes perfectly with rendang.

 5. Pineapple Tarts

 Moving on to sweet treats, pineapple tarts are a popular delicacy during raya.
 The sweet pineapple jam filling layered on top of a soft biscuit layer is a perfect treat when bonding with family.

 Dodol is a favourite among adults and children for is unique rich and sweet flavour.
 Often made using coconut milk, flour and gula melaka (brown sugar) that is cooked under low flame and stirred until it thickens and becomes sticky.
 A lovely finisher after a savoury meal.

 Kuih Lapis or layered cake is made by layering different cake mixtures to achieved a stripped finish.
 It is a very versatile (not to mention delicious) treat that can be made using various flavours and dye for a tantalizing and eye catching treat.

 8. Kuih Bangkit

-You would be hard pressed to not see a jar of kuih bangkit in persons home during Hari Raya.
-The cookies crumble in your month and its so difficult to stop at just one or two pieces.
+You would be hard pressed to not see a jar of kuih bangkit in someone’s home during Hari Raya.
+The cookies crumble in your mouth and its so difficult to stop at just one or two pieces.
 Hide them from children (and some adults) if you want them to last more than a day.

 9. Teh Tarik / Teh O